ppke-nlpg/postp/README.md

 The following data are available in this repository:
 - Table summarizing every word ever mentioned in linguistics studies as postpositions. (postp_literature.md)
-- Table describing the distributional features of every word ever mentioned in linguistics studies as postpositions.
+- Table describing the distributional features of every word ever mentioned in linguistics studies as postpositions (postp_corpus.md).
 This table summarizes the results of many corpus queries.
 (The corpus used for this study is the Hungarian Gigaword Corpus; Oravecz, Cs., Váradt, T. and Sass, B., 2014. http://real.mtak.hu/20143/1/681_Paper.pdf)